Inferior Vena Cava Filter Placement and Removal

-Using image guidance, a catheter is inserted through the skin into a large vein in the neck or groin and advanced to the inferior vena cava in the abdomen.
+Using image guidance, a catheter is inserted through the skin into a large vein in the neck or upper leg and advanced to the inferior vena cava in the abdomen.
 Contrast material will be injected into the vein to assess for proper positioning of the IVC filter.
 The IVC filter is then placed through the catheter and into the vein.
 Once it is in the correct position, the interventional radiologist will release the filter, allowing it to fully expand and attach itself to the walls of the blood vessel.

 To remove an IVC filter, a special catheter is inserted into a large vein in the neck or groin and advanced to the site of the filter in the vena cava.
 A removable IVC filter has a small hook or knob at one end that enables the catheter to capture the filter, close it, pull it into the catheter and then withdraw it from the body.

 How is the procedure performed?

 Image-guided, minimally invasive procedures such as inferior vena cava filter placement and removal are most often performed by a specially trained interventional radiologist in an interventional radiology suite or occasionally in the operating room.

 This procedure is often done on an outpatient basis.
 However, some patients may require admission following the procedure.
 Ask your doctor if you will need to be admitted.